OpenAstronomy/openastronomy.github.io/_projects/2022/sunpy/theme.md

 * Already have a development environment setup
 * Understand the project and sphinx build system.
-* Tried to build and modify the pydata-sphinx-theme.
+* Tried to build and modify the pydata-sphinx-theme with our website/documentation

 ##### 1st evaluation